 Sounds a bit like the Tate modern story again, a business:

 - Telling customers they have no right to complain when they were getting a poor service

 - That doesn’t care about their customers’ value

 - That thinks incumbency is a safety net for everything

 - Overcharges and under-delivers with a bad attitude to boot

 - That doesn’t even realise that it’s their job to be trying to give customers a great experience

-But like the Tate modern, it is easier to shut down any dialogue with customers and expect them to cough up the money.
+Like the Tate Modern, it is easier to shut down any dialogue with customers and expect them to cough up the money.
 Even when they’ve had a terrible experience with you!
 I suppose, when you shut out customers, you don’t have to face feedback like “your offer is of limited value, I want my money back or a discount to compensate for what you’ve just put me through…”

-And, really, it’s not just a shame when price discussions turn into a verbal bashing about how useless and no good your business is.
-It actually a real loss.
-A loss for you, your team, your peers, your customers, and business.
-When it comes time to re-evaluating pricing, we need leaders and innovators challenging the status quo and proactively trying to understand customer viewpoints, pain- points and problems (even if it is a bit difficult to stomach sometimes).
+It’s not just a shame when price discussions turn into verbal bashing about how useless and no good your business is.
+It is a real loss.
+A loss for you, your team, your peers, your customers, and your business.
+When it comes to re-evaluating pricing, we need leaders and innovators challenging the status quo and proactively trying to understand customer viewpoints, pain points and problems (even if it is a bit difficult to stomach sometimes).